samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ## Capture Wallet Heartbeats with "helium-heartbeats.py"

-In the [first post of this series][helium-heartbeat-part-1] I outlined what exactly a "Heartbeat" is considered to be, but the short version is an activity/infomration check for a given Hotspot.
-The next few steps take a multithreaded approach to get the heartbeat of each individual hotspots accosiated to a given Helium Wallet.
+In the [first post of this series][helium-heartbeat-part-1] I outlined the concept of a Hotspot Heartbeat, the short version is a status record for a given Hotspot at a specific point in time.

+The `helium-hearbeats.py` script uses a multithreaded approach to get the Hotspot Heartbeat of each individual Hotspot associated to a given Helium Wallet.

 The `get_wallet_heartbeat()` function does a lot of the heavy lifting.